openstack/nova/doc/source/contributor/microversions.rst

 * Make a new commit to python-novaclient and update corresponding files to enable the newly added microversion API.
+  See :python-novaclient-doc:`Adding support for a new microversion
+  <contributor/microversions>` in python-novaclient for more details.

 * If the microversion changes the response schema, a new schema and test for the microversion must be added to Tempest.